Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 1. Determines the best value for K center points or centroids by an iterative process.

 2. Assigns each data point to its closest K-center.
-Those data points which are near to the particular k-center, create a cluster.
+Those data points which are near to the particular K-center, create a cluster.

 Hence each cluster has datapoints with some commonalities, and it is away from other clusters.